x821938/elog/README.md

 void setup()
 {
     spi.begin(18, 19, 17, 5); // Set your pins of your card reader here.
-    Elog::configureFilesystem(spi, 5, 2000000); // Speed set to 2mhz.
+    Elog::configureSd(spi, 5, 2000000); // Speed set to 2mhz.
 Should be ok with dupont wires.
     myLog.addSdLogging("File1", DEBUG);

     myLog.log(INFO, "Hello!
 Variable x is %d", x);